sonofeft/RocketCEA/docs/_build/html/_sources/propellant_select.rst.txt

 Then no matter which bipropellant combination we pour into the stage or in whatever mixture ratio we pour it, all of the stage performance parameters can be calculated.

-This allows us to take a reference stage design and compare its use by other propellant combinations.
+This allows us to take a reference stage design and evaluate its performance when using any propellant combination.

 The quality of this assumption will certainly vary between propellant combinations.
 The performance of some propellants will be helped and others will be hurt, however,